Liding-Zhang/DARKO_motion_interface/README.md

 to be combined / executed simultaneously (!improvement needed!), using a Rviz Panel.

 ## Build instructions
-copy everything in `src` folder and run:
+Copy everything in the `src` folder and run:
 ```
 catkin build
 ```